1985 Oregon State Beavers football team: Before the season

+Game summaries

 Idaho

 Idaho and Oregon State met 27 times between 1937 and 1966.
 Between 1967 and 1983, the two teams did not play, but the series resumed in 1984 in Moscow.
 The Vandals won that game 41-22, playing without starting quarterback, Scott Linehan.
 Idaho had not won back to back games in the series since 1937–1938.
 The Beavers entered every game in 1985 as underdogs.
 The Beavers-Vandals spread was the lowest spread of the season for the Beavers with Idaho favored by a mere 51/2 points.

 It took Oregon State almost half of a quarter to get its first first down.
 By that time, Wilhelm had thrown two interceptions and Idaho led 16-0.
 The Beavers scored 23 straight points to post a 23-16 lead, but Linehan ran in from four yards out with one second left in the first half to tie the game at 23.
 After Idaho again knotted the game at 26, Oregon State marched from its own one-yard line to set up Dave Nielsen's 36-yard field goal with 5:44 left.
 On the ensuing kickoff, the Vandals fumbled and the Beavers recovered at the Idaho eight.
 Bynum caught his fourth touchdown reception on the next play.
 Lavance Northington ended the Vandals' following drive by intercepting a pass at the Beaver 14 with 3:19 left.
 However, after Oregon State's drive stalled, Idaho blocked the Beavers' punt.
 The ball rolled out of the end zone for a safety.
 Idaho failed to field Oregon State's free kick, which Oregon State's Brian Swanson recovered at the Vandal nine.
 From there, Darvin Malone scored on his second carry, giving the Beavers a 43-28 win.
 Wilhelm finished with 27 completions and four touchdown passes, which tied Oregon State records.
 Bynum caught all four of Wilhelm's touchdown passes, which set a Beaver record and tied a Pac-10 record.
 Idaho's coach was Dennis Erickson, Oregon State's future coach.
 The Beavers did not play an Erickson-coached team again until the 1988 Oregon State-Washington State game.
 It was Oregon State's last win over an Erickson-coached football team for more than two decades.